 Mark's message about the parasitical emotion-hungry, logic-destroying midichlorians was pure delight.
 Like me, you hunger for sense, even trying to find some way to rationalize the absurd.
 Anyway, you can all see where the genetic "chosen one" thing fits perfectly into the romantic obsession.
 The Homeric demigod may be flawed and tragic, but no one is ever allowed to question his utter superiority by nature.

 Sorry, Ambi.
-In the Empire Strikes Back, Leigh Brackett and Lawrence Kasden took Lucas's BASIC idea and put words in Yoda's mouth that at least made a little sense.
+In The Empire Strikes Back, Leigh Brackett and Lawrence Kasden took Lucas's BASIC idea and put words in Yoda's mouth that at least made a little sense.
 A knight who possesses unusual power is obliged to exercise unusual care.
 Anger CAN cause bad decisions - eg slaughtering all the Sand People when only a few killed your mom.

 (A mom Anekin ignored for 15 years, leaving her a slave on Tatooine, when he had only to call in a favor from rich friends like Amidalah, in order to buy her freedom.)